8th Grade Transition to High Schools for Families New to U.S. Public Schools

 - Standard College Preparation

-- Honors, Advanced Placement, and International Baccalaureate (IB) (College prep plus)
+- Honors, Advanced Placement and International Baccalaureate (IB) (College prep plus)

 - Running Start (earn college credits in HS starting in 11th and 12th grade)